Index Investing 101

 Indexes most definitely should NOT be used as predictors, but that doesn’t seem to stop people from trying:

-Index milestones (such as “Dow 40,000”) CANNOT foresee when it’s a good or bad time to buy, hold, or sell your own investments.
+Index milestones (such as “Dow 40,000”) CANNOT foresee when it’s a good or bad time to buy, hold, or sell your investments.

 What indexes won’t do is tell us if the markets they’re tracking (or the components they’re using to do the tracking) are overpriced, underpriced, or ready for buying or selling.
-Using current index values to time your entrance or exit from the market is market timing, and that doesn’t work.
+Using current index values to time your entrance or exit from the market is market timing, which doesn’t work.
 Your investments should be informed by your personal investment goals and tolerance to risk, not someone’s hunch based on index values.

 Indexes Are NOT Perfect Mirrors